Son says dad was killed asking for directions in California

-“My dad suggested that we ask him for directions,” Jack told CBS News Thursday.
-“The shooter pulls out a pistol and starts shooting ... and then, after two or three shots, he was hit.”
+“My dad suggested that we ask him for directions,” Jack Gershman told CBS News Thursday.
+“The shooter pulls out a pistol and starts shooting.”

 The teenager said he ran from the car into the surrounding woods and got lost.
-When was finally able to call his mom, Paige, he barely had reception and his phone was running out of battery.
+When he was finally able to call his mom, Paige Gershman, he barely had reception and his phone was running out of power.

 “I said, ‘Where’s Dad?’
 And he’s like, ‘He’s been shot.’
 And I said, ‘What do you — what do you even mean?’”
 Paige Gershman told CBS News.